-Field Name Description Enable all addresses Allow access to remote management for all or specific PCs, as follows: Select Yes to enable access to Scopia XT Series from any IP address in a network.
-Select No to allow access to specified computers only.
-If selected, you must also configure the Address and SubNet mask as described below.
-Address This field is only relevant if you set the Enable all addresses field to No .
-Enter the IP address or IP addresses of the computers allowed to access Scopia XT Series.
-Subnet Mask This field is only relevant if you set the Enable all addresses field to No .
+Field Name Description Subnet Mask This field is only relevant if you set the Enable all addresses field to No .
 Enter the Subnet mask associated with the IP address or group of IP addresses specified above.
 User Name The current credentials for remote access are displayed.
 Password Modify the credentials here.
 You must be connected via HTTPS (see above).
 The default username for the web interface is Admin and the default password is 1234 .
 We strongly recommend that you change the default credentials the first time you access the Scopia XT Series remotely.

 - 3. From the web interface only, select Save. - 4.
-To perform remote upgrades, enable remote downloads as described in Configuring Remote Upgrade Settings on page 54.
+To perform remote upgrades, enable remote downloads as described in Configuring Remote Upgrade Settings on page 65.